PCO: Psychology for Counseling Courses

 Co-requisite: PCO 6206C,PCO 6246

-Experientially-based with an emphasis on counseling and psychotherapeutic techniques and behavior, including the identification and acquisition of broad communication and relationship-building skills, particular counseling techniques, and the development of a counseling response repertoire.
-Students also develop an understanding of the interaction between theory and technique as it applies to clinical practice, as well as develop their case conceptualization and case management skills.
-Simulated supervised counseling experience is provided through the use of micro-counseling and role-playing.
-Provides the opportunity to practice actual counseling skills and techniques prior to the practicum and internship experiences.
-The practicum placement process is included.
+This experientially-based course emphasizes counseling and psychotherapeutic techniques and behavior, including the identification and acquisition of broad communication and relationship-building skills, particular counseling techniques, and the development of a counseling response repertoire.
+Students will develop an understanding of the interaction between theory and technique as it applies to clinical practice, as well as develop their case conceptualization and case management skills.
+Simulated supervised counseling experiences are provided through the use of micro-counseling and role-playing.
+This course provides the opportunity to practice actual counseling skills and techniques prior to the practicum and internship experiences.
+The practicum placement process is discussed.

 PCO 6206C Ethical and Professional Issues in Counseling